What You Need To Know About Hard WaterRSS

 Julie Bray | Scientific Contributor

 A lot of people experience issues with hard water in their homes.
-Mineral buildup can be a nuisance a cause fixtures to not look aesthetically pleasing.
-In this article, we answer questions about what hard water and offer some practical tips on how to remove buildup without buying an expensive water softener.
+Mineral buildup can be a nuisance and cause fixtures to not look aesthetically pleasing.
+In this article, we answer questions about what hard water is and offer some practical tips on how to remove buildup without needing to buy an expensive water softener.

 What is Hard Water?

 Water is a great solvent for many of the earth’s minerals, including calcium and magnesium.
 Unfortunately this useful property has a downside.
 As groundwater moves through the earth it dissolves minerals - resulting in such minerals being delivered to you via your household water supply.
-When the dissolved minerals in the water reaches a relative high level, which is fairly common, your water is referred to as hard water.
+When the dissolved minerals in the water reach a relatively high level, which is fairly common, your water is referred to as hard water.
 Water is considered hard when it exceeds 3 grains per gallon or 17.1 Parts per million.
 Water hardness varies throughout the United States.

 What Are Signs That You Have Hard Water?

-Hard water contains high amount of calcium and magnesium.
+Hard water contains high amounts of calcium and magnesium.
 When these two chemicals bond together, they create mineral deposits or scale.
 In the industrial setting, hard water can create buildups in machinery, such as boilers and cooling towers, leading to either the use of expensive mineral removal systems or expensive maintenance.
 In the domestic setting, hard water makes household cleaning tasks more difficult and can cause serious problems.